Redshark61/L--le-au-Python/README.md

 ### Fizzbuzz

 The last quest is random game.
 In fact, you dont have to do anything, just let the game play for you.
 You are against a certain number of monkeys and their boss.
 The goal is to enumerate numbers, starting from 1, and to **fizz** when the number is a multiple of 3, **buzz** if it's a multiple of 5, and **fizzbuzz** if it's both.
 Otherwise, you just say the number.

+## Mods

+The most important point of this game is to be "modable".
+You have a _mod_ folder in wich you can store moded json file.
+If you want to do it, you **need** to respect the exact same syntax as the main json file.

 ## Contribution